joewalnes/webconnect/DETAILS.md

 In addition, client side Java Applets have a slow startup time (due to the cost of initiating a JVM), and causes the page to become unresponsive at startup.
-Not an ideal user experience (though there may be ways around this
-- for example by loading it in a background page in a Chrome extension).
+Not an ideal user experience (though there may be ways around this... for example by loading it in a background page in a Chrome extension).

 Summary: Signed Applets may work, but JVM still needs to be installed, and the overhead is not ideal.